evgenyneu/moa/README.md

 ## Unit testing

-In unit tests it is sometimes useful to prevent the code from making real HTTP requests.
+It is sometimes useful to prevent the code from making real HTTP requests.
 Moa includes `MoaSimulator` class for testing image downloads.
 It helps verifying image downloads by faking network responses.
 See [unit test manual](https://github.com/evgenyneu/moa/wiki/Unit-testing-with-Moa) for more information.

 ## Demo app